You are here

 Debt owed to SHA

-Seattle Housing Authority will deny the applications of households who owe money to the agency or another housing authority until the debt is repaid in full.
+Seattle Housing Authority may deny the applications of households who owe money to SHA or another housing authority until the debt is repaid in full.

 Previous termination

-Seattle Housing Authority will deny applications if any member of the household has been terminated from the Housing Choice Voucher Program in the past five years.
+Seattle Housing Authority may deny applications if any member of the household has been terminated from the Housing Choice Voucher Program for violating any family obligation in the past five years.

-A rental unit is eligible for the Housing Choice Voucher program if it meets three criteria: it is properly zoned, it is rent-reasonable and it passes an inspection based on the U.S Department of Housing and Urban Development's Housing Quality Standards.
+A rental unit is eligible for the Housing Choice Voucher program if it meets three criteria: it is affordable, it is rent-reasonable and it passes an inspection based on the U.S Department of Housing and Urban Development's Housing Quality Standards.
+For more information about how to lease a unit with a voucher, visit Renting with a voucher.

 Questions?
 Contact us